Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Hereditary Graph Properties

-\PML is \NP-hard and \W{1}-hard when parameterized by $k$ for all $\ell$ for $\Pi \in \{$\gprop{Edgeless Graph}, \gprop{Complete Graph}, \gprop{Complete Multipartite Graph}, \gprop{Planar Graph}, $c$-\gprop{Colorable Graph}, \gprop{Forest}$\}$. \end{cor} Now we consider properties $\Pi$, whose complements are hereditary.
-We can show that, for them, polynomial-time solvability transfers to the multi-layer case. \begin{obs} Let $\Pi$ be a graph property such that, if $G \in \Pi$ for some graph $G$ and $H[X] = G$ for some graph $H$ and vertex set $X$, then $H \in \Pi$.
-Equivalently, the complement property (containing all graphs not in $\Pi$) is hereditary.
-If $\Pi$ can be decided in $f(n)$ time for some function $f$, then \PML can be decided in $O(t\cdot f(n))$ for all $k$ and $\ell$. \end{obs} \begin{proof} Observe that if $G \notin \Pi$ then no induced subgraph of $G$ can be in $\Pi$.
-Hence to decide \PML, we decide $\Pi$ on each graph $G_1, \ldots, G_t$.
-We face a yes-instance if and only if there are at least $\ell$ graphs that have property $\Pi$: We can set $X = V$, and hence $|X| \geq k$, for any $k \leq n$. \end{proof} In the following corollary, we give two properties $\Pi$ for which \PML is solvable in polynomial time. \begin{cor} \PML is solvable in polynomial time for: \begin{compactitem} \item $\Pi =$ ``The graph has maximum degree of at least $x$.'' \item $\Pi =$ ``The graph has an h-index\footnote{See Appendix~\ref{appendix:definitions} for a definition of h-index.}~\cite{ES12} of at least $x$.'' \end{compactitem} \end{cor}
+\item \PML is \NP-hard and \W{1}-hard when parameterized by the number~$k$ of vertices to select for all numbers~$\ell$ of layers to select for $\Pi \in \{$\gprop{$c$-Colorable Graph}, \gprop{Complete Graph}, \gprop{Complete Multipartite Graph}, \gprop{Edgeless Graph}, \gprop{Forest}, \gprop{Planar Graph}$\}$. \end{compactenum} \end{cor} Next, we consider properties $\Pi$ whose complements are hereditary or, equivalently, $\Pi$ is closed under the operation of adding a new vertex~$v$ and connecting $v$ arbitrarily to the rest of the graph.
+For these we can observe that polynomial-time solvability transfers to the multi-layer case. \begin{obs} Let $\Pi$ be a graph property such that whenever $G \in \Pi$ for some graph~$G$, then we have that for all graphs $H=(V, E)$ if there is a vertex set $X\subseteq V$ such that $H[X]$ is isomorphic to~$G$, then $H \in \Pi$.
+If $\Pi$ can be decided in $T(|V|)$ time for some function $T$, then \PML can be decided in $O(t\cdot T(|V|))$ time for all numbers~$k$ of vertices to select and all numbers~$\ell$ of layers to select. \end{obs} \begin{proof} Let $\Pi$ be a graph property such that if $G \in \Pi$ for some graph $G$ and $H[X] = G$ for some graph $H$ and vertex set $X$, then $H \in \Pi$.
+Observe that if $G \notin \Pi$, then no induced subgraph of~$G$ can be in $\Pi$.
+Let $(G_1, \ldots, G_t, k, \ell)$ be an instance of \PML.
+We decide for each graph $G_1, \ldots, G_t$ whether it satisfies property~$\Pi$.
+We face a yes-instance if and only if there are at least $\ell$ graphs that have property~$\Pi$: We can set $X = V$, and hence $|X| \geq k$, for any $k \leq n$. \end{proof} In the following corollary, we give two examples of properties $\Pi$ for which by \autoref{thm:easyness} \PML is solvable in polynomial time. \begin{cor} \PML is solvable in polynomial time for: \begin{compactitem} \item $\Pi =$ ``The graph has maximum degree at least $x$.'' \item $\Pi =$ ``The graph contains a triangle.'' \item $\Pi =$ ``The graph has an $h$-index\footnote{The \emph{$h$-index} of a graph is the largest integer $h$ such that the graph contains at least $h$ vertices with degree at least $h$~\cite{ES12}.} of at least $x$.'' \end{compactitem} \end{cor}